tlandin/tlandin/README.md

 ### Hi there 👋

+Softwaretester using this space to store/sync/save material for the courses I take.
+So (for now) nothing here to share...

 <!--
 **tlandin/tlandin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.